Human Rights Act 2004: Case law

 Kalachoff was facing trail for the offence of "recklessly inflicting grievous bodily harm".
-For this trial, Kalachoff applied to the Legal Aid Commission (A.C.T) in order to acquire renumeration for the presiding counsel.
+For this trial, Kalachoff applied to the Legal Aid Commission (ACT) in order to acquire remuneration for the presiding counsel.

-In response, the Legal Aid Office (A.C.T) refused to provide the required funding.
+In response, the Legal Aid Office (ACT) refused to provide the required funding.
 As such, Kalachoff's presiding counsel argued that under the Human Rights Act 2004, Kalachoff's right to a fair trial had been violated.

 Justice Burns of the Supreme Court found this argument to be "misguided".
 Justice Burns pointed out, that the Human Rights Act grants individual legal assistance before the law and should justice depend upon it, this assistance will be appointed at no cost.
 In making these points Justice Burns explained, that these rights should not be conflated into a compelled "hybrid guarantee" of funding for a defendant's chosen legal defence.
-The Justice maintains, that such a position violates the Legal Aid Act 1977 (A.C.T).
+The Justice maintains, that such a position violates the Legal Aid Act 1977 (ACT).
 This resulted in the rejection of Kalachoff's appeal.

-Dennis Michael Nova V The Queen (2012)
+Dennis Michael Nova v The Queen (2012)

 The case of Dennis Michael Nova v The Queen (2012) was heard in the Supreme Court by Justice Richard Refshauge who evaluated the halt in legal proceedings pertaining to Nova's charges being brought to trial.
 The decision of the court utilised common law and the Human Rights Act 2004 (ACT) to reach a verdict.

-With respect to common law, Justice Refshauge acknowledged the "appalling delay" in the proceedings, however, the Justice was unconvinced Nova would experience prejudice relating to matters of fair trial.
+With respect to common law, Justice Refshauge acknowledged the "appalling delay" in the proceedings; however, the Justice was unconvinced Nova would experience prejudice relating to matters of fair trial.
 Additionally, Justice Refshauge pointed out the delay was not the result of "inaction on the part of authorities".
 As such, Justice Refshauge remained dissatisfied with the idea that the defendant's trial would be tainted by prejudice.

 In addressing common law, Justice Refshauge moved to examine the parameters under the Human Rights Act 2004.
 The court investigated the basis for a stay under section 22 – Rights in Criminal Proceedings.
 Section 22 outlines that an individual "charged with a criminal offence" holds the right to a trail unencumbered by excessive postponement.
 Justice Refshauge explained that a delay in proceedings does not itself constituted a violation of the Act.
 Nonetheless, given the three year and four-month delay in bringing this matter to trail, Justice Refshauge concluded that the defendant's rights were violated, citing section 22 of Human Rights Act.
 In Justice Refshauge's ruling, this breach was acknowledged on the record.

-Criticisms and Approbation
+Reception

-The Human Rights Act of 2004 was at the forefront of establishing Human Rights in Australia.
+The Human Rights Act of 2004 was at the forefront of establishing human rights in Australia.
 Being the first of its kind, the Act's efficacy and scope are debated by legal scholars.
-This section outlines criticism and approbation of Act.